vtbag/inspection-chamber/.changeset/cyan-starfishes-clean.md

 '@vtbag/inspection-chamber': patch
 ---

-Adds an explicit close button to the inner window.
+Adds an explicit button to close the inner window (in addition to the existing option to click the header again).